ihubanov/agent-dev-guide/examples/personal-agent/README.md

 ## Available Commands

-* `npm run dev` — Start the agent in development mode
+- `npm run dev` — Start the agent in development mode
-* `npm run start` — Start the agent in production mode
+- `npm run start` — Start the agent in production mode

 ---

 **Note:**

-* Keep the `PORT` and `LLM_BASE_URL` environment variables — they are used by the platform.
+- Keep the `PORT` and `LLM_BASE_URL` environment variables.
+They are required by the platform.
-* Replace placeholder values and add details based on your agent setup.
+- Replace any placeholder values and add details based on your agent setup.